Seagrass Ecosystem Accounting

 For services where direct valuation is difficult, replacement cost methods estimate the cost of providing equivalent services through engineered alternatives:[53]

 Water purification.
 The replacement cost for nutrient removal can be estimated from the cost of wastewater treatment infrastructure required to achieve equivalent nutrient load reduction.
+Tertiary-treatment unit costs vary by orders of magnitude across jurisdictions; compilers must derive unit costs from national wastewater cost data and document the calculation.

 Replacement cost approaches should be applied with caution, as they assume the engineered alternative would actually be constructed in the absence of the natural service, and that the replacement provides genuinely equivalent benefits.[54]